Brothers Hospitallers of Saint John of God: New Zealand

-The order ran the Maryland's School which taught pupils with learning difficulties, in Christchurch, New Zealand.
+The order ran the Marylands School which taught pupils with learning difficulties, in Christchurch, New Zealand.
 Events there in the 1970s would later lead to a high-profile scandal with sexual offence charges being laid against four members of the order: Brothers Bernard McGrath, Roger Maloney, Raymond Garchow, and William Lebler.

 In 2020, it was announced that the Hospitaller Brothers of St John of God would be specifically investigated by the Royal Commission of Inquiry into Abuse in Care and its sub-inquiry into care by the Catholic Church in New Zealand.
 The royal commission undertook to investigate the sexual abuse of children under the care of the Brothers of St John of God in Marylands, their residential school in Christchurch.
 Public hearings into Marylands School abuse were held by the Commission during 9–17 February 2022.
 The Commission plans to hold public hearings into two further St John of God, Christchurch institutions: St Joseph's Orphanage and the Hebron Trust.

+In early August 2023, the Royal Commission released an interim report, titled "Stolen Lives, Marked Souls" to the Governor-General, which focused on three Christchurch institutions run by the Order: Marylands School, Hebron Trust, and St Joseph's Orphanage.
+The report documented several cases of depravity, sexual, physical and spiritual abuse at these institutions, with Marylands School and Hebron Trust being described as "hell on earth."
+Australian convicted sex offender Brother Bernard McGrath, who worked for four years at Marylands School, was identified by the report as a "prolific abuser."